bnb-chain/erigon/README.md

+** This repo is deprecated, BSC Erigon is supported in: https://github.com/node-real/bsc-erigon**

 # Erigon

 Erigon is an implementation of Ethereum (execution client with light client for consensus layer), on the efficiency frontier.
 [Archive Node](https://ethereum.org/en/developers/docs/nodes-and-clients/archive-nodes/#what-is-an-archive-node) by default.